romanpauk/dingo/docs/core-concepts.md

 Dingo supports both runtime registrations and compile-time bindings.
 Runtime registration keeps cross-module usage practical, but wiring errors on that path surface as exceptions during resolution.
-Compile-time bindings move the declared graph into the type system, so missing static dependencies and static cycles can be diagnosed at compile time.
+Compile-time bindings move the declared graph into the type system, so missing static dependencies and unsupported static cycles can be diagnosed at compile time.

 When user code throws during resolution, the container remains in a valid state.
 Already completed shared resolutions may stay cached, because resolution is a